Need practical help after an accident?

 If you’re claiming non-fault, someone may notify the third-party insurer for you and handle the back-and-forth.

-If you do it yourself, keep everything documented and follow up in writing.
+If you do it yourself, keep everything documented, avoid relying only on phone calls, and follow up important points in writing.

 FAQs